-Dr. Stanley Qi is Assistant Professor in the Department of Bioengineering, the Department of Chemical and Systems Biology, and a core faculty member in Stanford ChEM-H Institute.
-He obtained B.S. in Math and Physics from Tsinghua University, Beijing China, M.A. in Physics from UC Berkeley, and Ph.D. in Bioengineering from UC Berkeley.
-He was an independent Faculty Fellow with own laboratory at UCSF 2012-2014, and became faculty in Stanford University since 2014.
-He engineered the first nuclease-deactivated dCas9 molecule, and was the first to use dCas9 to develop CRISPRi (interference) and CRISPRa (activation) technologies for sequence-specific gene regulation of the genome.
-His lab developed CRISPR-GO (genome organization) for the 3-D control of the genome structure and nuclear architecture.
-His team also (co)-developed technologies including CRISPR imaging for live-cell genome visualization, receptor-coupled genome engineering (ChaCha), genome-wide CRISPRi/a genetic screens, and the use of CRISPR to reprogram stem cells and neuron cells.
+Dr. Stanley Qi is Assistant Professor in the Department of Bioengineering, the Department of Chemical and Systems Biology, and the Stanford ChEM-H Institute.
+He obtained B.S. in Math and Physics from Tsinghua University, Beijing, M.A. in Physics from UC Berkeley, and Ph.D. in Bioengineering from UC Berkeley.
+He started his lab as an independent Faculty Fellow at UCSF since 2012, and moved lab to join faculty in Stanford University in 2014.
+He developed the first nuclease-deactivated dCas9 molecule, and demonstrated its use for targeted gene regulation and genome engineering in technologies now known as CRISPRi (interference) and CRISPRa (activation).
+His Stanford lab developed CRISPR-GO (genome organization) for the 3-dimensional control of the genome in the nuclear architecture.
+His lab also developed imaging technologies for live-cell genome visualization, novel receptors that couple genome engineering to tumor antigen sensing, genome-wide CRISPRi/a screens, and novel genetic engineering approaches to reprogram stem cells.
 Read more about Stanley Qi's profile here.
 (Stanley Qi publishes using the name Lei S. Qi.)

 Bioengineering and Chemical Engineering Building